starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-10-bare-minimum-cloud-foundry-the-dea.md

 * Publish NATS message `dea.DEA_UUID.start` to tell the application to deploy the application from its local cached/pre-staged version (or a remote tar)

 Its not as simple as perhaps it could be; but it is relatively understandable as to how the pieces fit together.
 You use NATS to find and communicate with a DEA.
 You tell it what tarball to use to unpack and run via a `startup` script.
 Pretty simple.

-## Skip the tutorial, just run something quickly for me!

-{% highlight bash %}
-cd /tmp
-git clone git://github.com/StarkAndWayne/deploying-to-a-cloudfoundry-dea.git
-cd deploying-to-a-cloudfoundry-dea
-rake bundle_install
-foreman start
-...
-22:58:31 deploy.1 | New app registered at: http://192.168.1.70:58607
-{% endhighlight %}

-You can now open that URL, such as `http://192.168.1.70:58607`, in your browser and see your running application.

 ## Next, staging any application for the DEA